agilexrm-docs/docs/guides/common/Calendar.md

 ![](../media/AgileDialogsDesignGuide/Calendar_03.png)

+By default, AgileDialogs calendar control shows its content using CRM timezone settings so we can change this behavior by *TimeZoneIndependent* property.

 Either type the date/time or select them using the mouse:

 ![](../media/AgileDialogsDesignGuide/Calendar_04.png)

 ![](../media/AgileDialogsDesignGuide/Calendar_05.png)

+> **Note**: Calendar control uses the *ISO-8601* format to store its value variable.

 > **Note**: The control does not have the ControlWidth property.